VirusTotal/yara/docs/capi.rst

 You can use :c:func:`yr_compiler_add_file`, :c:func:`yr_compiler_add_fd`, or
 :c:func:`yr_compiler_add_string` to add one or more input sources to be compiled.
 Both of these functions receive an optional namespace.
-Rules added under the same namespace behaves as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
+Rules added under the same namespace behave as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
 If the namespace argument is ``NULL`` the rules are put in the *default* namespace.